 So what does having your hearing aid connected to IFTTT/IoT mean for you anyway?
 In Oticon's own words: The Oticon ON app unlocks the power of the internet of things.
 IFTTT (If This Then That) is an ever expanding internet-based service, which enables you to integrate your hearing solution with a vast range of online products and solutions such as your home lighting, doorbell, alarm system, and mobile phone.
 For more information on IFTTT and the Oticon Opn™ see our article: Oticon Opn Internet-Connected Hearing Aids Offer More Than Amplification

 Directionality as we know it is now a thing of the past.
 Where traditional hearing aids focuses on one speaker and suppresses all others, Oticon Opn opens up the soundscape to embrace multiple speakers.
 Source: Oticon People First

 A revolutionary breakthrough in hearing care.
 Source: Oticon USA, Inc.

-The Oticon Opn 2 miniRITE has water resistant coating, push button, ip rating (liquid), ip rating (solid), disposable batteries, made for iphone, android compatibility, spatial noise cancellation, noise reduction, unique amplification strategy, spatial noise cancellation, spatial awareness, soft speech boost, unique amplification strategy, better ear focus, processing channels, streaming bass boost, sudden loud noise reduction, feedback suppression, wind noise reduction, adjustment synchronization, preference adaptation, adjustment bands, directionality, new user adaptation, stereo audio streaming, automatic phone program, and ear simulation.
+The Oticon Opn 2 miniRITE has water resistant coating, push button, ip rating (liquid), ip rating (solid), disposable batteries, rechargeable batteries, made for iphone, android compatibility, spatial noise cancellation, noise reduction, unique amplification strategy, spatial noise cancellation, spatial awareness, soft speech boost, unique amplification strategy, better ear focus, processing channels, streaming bass boost, sudden loud noise reduction, feedback suppression, wind noise reduction, adjustment synchronization, preference adaptation, adjustment bands, directionality, new user adaptation, stereo audio streaming, automatic phone program, and ear simulation.
 More features are available in higher technology levels: Oticon Opn 1 miniRITE.
 Fewer features are available in lower technology levels: Oticon Opn 3 miniRITE